Cultural depictions of Edward III of England: Screen adaptations

 Edward III has rarely been portrayed on screen.
 He was portrayed by Charles Kent in the 1911 silent short The Death of King Edward III and by Michael Hordern in the 1955 film The Dark Avenger, about Edward, the Black Prince.
 As a boy he has been portrayed by Stéphane Combesco in the 1982 French TV adaptation of Marlowe's play and by Jody Graber in Derek Jarman's 1991 version.
 In World Without End (2012), Blake Ritson portrayed Edward III.

 Jean-Louis Broust portrayed Edward III in the 1972 French TV adaptation of Druon's Les Rois maudits novels, and Aurélien Wiik played the role in the 2005 French TV adaptation.
 A new adaptation of the novels for film is expected to go into production in 2026.

 Edward is implied to be the son of Isabella and Scottish patriot William Wallace in the 1995 film Braveheart.
 This is historically impossible, as, at the time of Wallace's execution in 1305, Isabella was still only ten years old, and this was seven years before Edward was born.

 Video Games

-Edward III is one of the available playable characters in Crusader Kings II's late Medieval start date.
+Edward III is one of the available playable characters in Crusader Kings IIs late Medieval start date.